-Also on page 4, there is a second table highlighting existing uses.
-To fill out each row, you need to provide a detailed description of different activities going on in and around the proposed LPA site.
-These activities include commercial fishing, recreational fishing, boating activities, and any other activities such as kayaking or swimming.
+Also on page 4, there is a second table where you will list existing uses.
+To fill out each row, you need to provide a detailed description of different activities going on in and around the proposed LPA site, including commercial fishing, recreational fishing, boating activities, and any other activities such as kayaking or swimming.
 As it states on the form, try to include as much detail as possible, including frequency, season, and amount of any activity.
-This section will also need a signature from a local harbormaster.
+This section will also need a signature from a local harbormaster to certify what you have listed is correct.